 ABSTRACT:

 Life is spatially partitioned within lipid membranes to allow the isolated formation of distinct molecular states inside cells and organelles.
 Cell fusion is the merger of two or more cells to form a single cell.
 Here we provide a protocol for cell fusion of two different cell types.
 Fused hybrid cells are enriched by flow cytometry-based sorting, followed by fluorescence microscopy of hybrid cell structure and function.
-Fluorescent fusion proteins generated by genome editing are imaged inside fused cells, allowing cellular structures to be identified based on fluorescence emission and referenced back to the cell type of origin.
+Fluorescently tagged proteins generated by genome editing are imaged inside fused cells, allowing cellular structures to be identified based on fluorescence emission and referenced back to the cell type of origin.
 This robust and general method can be applied to different cell types or organelles of interest, to understand cellular structure and function across a range of fundamental biological questions.

 INTRODUCTION: